DataRootUniversity/ds-fundamentals/docker-flask-project/DOC.md

 	- id should be integer
 	- Such actor id record should exist
    - Inputted field should exist
-   - Among inputs fields should be date of birth
-   - Date of birth should be in format `DATE_FORMAT` (find it in `settings/constants`)
+   - If date of birth is listed among the input fields, it should be in format `DATE_FORMAT` (find it in `settings/constants`)
 - **`delete_actor():`**
   - id should be specified
   - id should be integer